ashwinsel/Milestone-1/README.md

 	6. As a First Time Visitor, I want to be able to see photographs of previous events organised.
 	7. As a First Time Visitor, I want to be able to join social media groups of the society easily.

--   #### Returning Visitor Goals
+-   #### B. Returning Visitor Goals
-	1. As a Returning Visitor, I want to be able to quickly access photographs of an event I attended.
+	1. As a returning visitor, I want to be able to access photographs of an event I attended.
 	2. As a Returning Visitor, I want to be able to submit a query for renewing my membership.
 	3. As a Returning Visitor, I want to be able to keep track of upcoming events.

--   #### Frequent User Goals
+-   #### C. Frequent User Goals
 	1. As a Frequent User, I want to be able to acess all the previous event photographs and any other updates.
 	2. As a Frequent User, I want to be able to easily find out about upcoming events.
 ## **UX Planes**